6. Contamination control

 SQF Edition 9 | 11.7.3.7,11.7.3.8 Metal control |

-There be a procedure for the management of sharp metal items used in product handling areas, including:
+There must be a procedure for the management of sharp metal items used in product handling areas, this includes:

 - Knives.